liferay/liferay-docs/develop/tutorials/articles/alloyui-taglibs/customizing-alloyui-carousel-in-a-portlet.markdown

 ---

-Now that you've laid the groundwork for the carousel, it's time to give it some style.
+Now that you've layed the groundwork for the carousel, it's time to give it some style.

-## Step 2: Styling the Carousel's UI
+## Step 2: Styling the Carousel's UI in `main.css`

 There are a lot of moving parts involved with the carousel's UI.
-To keep things organized, you'll customize your carousel's body and images first, menu controls next, followed by the active and inactive index indicators, and then finish up with the menu bar and list of controls.
-Below is a CSS map of the different elements for you to refer to:
+To keep things organized, first customize your carousel's body and images.
+Then set the menu controls, the active and inactive index indicators, and finally the menu bar and list of controls.
+Below is a CSS map of the different elements for you to refer
+to:

 ![Figure 1: Here is a CSS map of the different carousel elements.](../../images/alloyui-carousel-css-map.png)